muratk3n/thirdwave/en/README.md

 idioms.. ex, apparently they call the football goaly *kapıcı*, "the doorman".
 Kinda funny..
 And the air travel announcements; their pilots announce plane landing with the words *the plain will now fall*.
-Story goes once when it was announced my tiggers lose their shit.
+Story goes once when it was announced my tiggers lost their shit.

 ---